A parent in one of my classes once reframed this whole travel with kids thing in what I thought was a helpful way. So here it is, a gift to you.

 - Wrap some old toys and dole them out at strategic intervals – The unwrapping is always the most fun part anyway.
 You could always splurge on some cheap new toys from the 99 cent store and wrap those too.

 - Load up on snacks, easy on the liquids – Save disposable plastic food containers (Noosa-sized works well) to pack your favorite travel snacks so if you lose one, you won’t be out a $4 Munchkin snack catcher.
+Bring some grapes for the little one to chew on during take-off and landing to ease the inner ear pressure.
 And generously skip the flight attendant’s generous offer of a beverage for your tot; a tummy full of juice plus turbulence leads to the need for #14…

 - Pack a change of clothes for them and a spare shirt for you and your significant other.
 Store them in your diaper tote in a wet/dry bag.
 Trust me on this one.